 Why You Should Make This Classic Soul Food Dish?

-• Easy Recipe-the fresh sweet potatoes are easy to have cooked into tender sweet potatoes, making this the ultimate easy casserole dish.
+• Easy The fresh sweet potatoes are easy to cook into tender sweet potatoes, making this the ultimate easy casserole dish.

-• Sunday Dinner- not only are these Southern candied sweet potatoes easy to make they are also a great way to spice up any special occasion!
+• Sunday Dinner- these Southern candied sweet potatoes are easy to make and a great way to spice up any special occasion!
 The warm spices easily bring comfort to your soul.

-Ingredients You Will Need Old Fashioned Candied Sweet Potatoes with Marshmallows
+Ingredients For Old Fashioned Candied Sweet Potatoes with Marshmallows

 Old Fashioned Candied Sweet Potatoes with Marshmallows